Tell me about the concept of 24 Hours London.

 It is the start of a new brand!
 We’ve had such a good response to the London guide that we’re really excited to get 24 Hours Paris into bookstores.
 It was great fun to write and research 24 Hours Paris and I’m already starting on New York, with plans to extend the series to include other cities.
 Watch this space.

-You can buy 24 Hours London on amazon here
+You can buy 24 Hours London on amazon here.

-You can follow Marsha on Twitter here.
+You can buy 24 Hours London on amazon here.

 0 cool comments: